sammanthp007/DySi-Open/README.md

   so users can view resources from links that use `HTTP` (since there were images that used `http`)

+## Unit testing done for
+- [x] Utils/ErrorHandler
+- [x] Models/DySiPost
+- [x] Models/DySiPostAuthor
+- [ ] ViewControllers/ViewModels/AllPostsTableViewModel
+- [ ] ViewControllers/ViewModels/PostTableNodeCellViewModel
+- [ ] ViewControllers/AllPostsViewController
+- [ ] ViewControllers/PostInWebViewController
+- [ ] Views/PostTableNodeCell
+- [ ] Views/Utils/UIOfTableNodeCellComponents

+## Things I would like to have but am unable to for the timebeing due to time
+## constraint
+- [ ] Higher test coverage
+- [ ] UI testing

 > Feel free to surprise us with anything cool you can do to this project.

 Here’s how are we going to assess the project:-